-4.48 This produced great rejoicing everywhere and many became Jewish proselytes given this latest of many miracles in Persia where God's providence and watch-care over Israel had become famous.

-4.49 Evangelism occurs, it happens often in great swells both during and just after periods of war and pestilence.
+This produced great rejoicing everywhere and many became Jewish proselytes given this latest of many miracles in Persia where God's providence and watch-care over Israel had become famous.
+When evangelism occurs, it often happens in great swells both during and just after periods of war and pestilence.
 Now that she had revealed her nationality to Xerxes Esther was happy to present Mordecai to the king as her guardian.

-4.50 The king had already delighted to honor Mordecai for exposing the plot against his life; so it was perfectly natural for him to give the Jew his signet ring and to appoint him chief minister of the empire.

-4.51 The official letters were now prepared in the same way as those which Haman had sent forth in his awful decree.

-4.52 The date was June 25, 474 B.C., a little over two months after the first decree was issued, this would allow more than eight months for the Jews to prepare their defenses.
+The king had already delighted to honor Mordecai for exposing the plot against his life; so, it was perfectly natural for him to give the Jew his signet ring and to appoint him chief minister of the empire.
+The official letters were now prepared in the same way as those which Haman sent in his awful decree.
+The date was June 25, 474 B.C., a little over two months after the first decree was issued, this would allow more than eight months for the Jews to prepare their defenses.
 The Satraps ironically enough had to sell the Jews their weapons.

-4.53 Wycliffe in his Encyclopedia has written: "Four main ideas seem to be set forth in Mordecai's decree:
+Wycliffe in his Encyclopedia has written: "Four main ideas seem to be set forth in Mordecai's decree:

-(a) the Jews were to gather into groups by the thirteenth of Adar (our February or March;

-(b) they were to defend their lives;

-(c) they were to kill those who attacked them; and

-(d) they were to take the spoil of their attackers.
+- (a) the Jews were to gather into groups by the thirteenth of Adar (our February or March); - (b) they were to defend their lives; - (c) they were to kill those who attacked them; and - (d) they were to take the spoil of their attackers.
 The power of the people ... refers to their military forces."

-4.54 Having issued the decree, Mordecai clothed himself in royal apparel of blue and white (the royal colors of Persia), a great crown of gold, and a robe of fine linen and purple.
+Having issued the decree, Mordecai clothed himself in royal apparel of blue and white (the royal colors of Persia), a great crown of gold, and a robe of fine linen and purple.
 Israel had now begun to experience one of the greatest deliverances of God since the Exodus, and the lesson was obvious to many.